White House privately backing earlier rollback of Medicaid expansion

 When asked if he agrees with the analysis that Trump tends to tell people what they want to hear in private meetings, Meadows replied: "I didn't say I was told what I wanted to hear, I said I had a good conversation with the President."

-Ohio Republican Jim Jordan would not answer when asked whether the White House agreed to help push through the Medicaid change.
+Jordan would not answer when asked whether the White House agreed to help push through the Medicaid change.

 "I thought it was a good meeting," he said simply.